Inactive private training establishments

 NZQA will issue a letter confirming the PTE is inactive for up to 12 months or less.

-If a PTE needs an extension, the PTE must tell NZQA at least 2 weeks before their inactive status expires.
+If a PTE needs an extension, it must tell NZQA at least 2 weeks before its inactive status expires.

 What happens when a PTE is inactive